-If you opt out, you may, in exceptional circumstances, be able to join the Plan again in future with the consent of the Company and the Trustee.
+If you opt out, you may, in exceptional circumstances, be able to join the Plan again in future.
 Please contact the Pensions Department for more information.

 Transferring in savings from a previous pension scheme

 You may be able to transfer in all or part of the value of your benefits from a previous employer's scheme or a personal pension plan, as long as you are contributing to the Plan.
 As a first step you should get financial advice to see if this is in your best interests.